SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 - `wantsDrop: [ :transfer | transfer passenger allSatisfy: #isString ]`.
 With the message `wantsDrop:` we can specify a predicate to accept a dropped element.
 - `acceptDrop: [ :transfer | list2 items: list2 items , transfer passenger ]`.
 The message `acceptDrop:` specifies the treatment performed once the dropped item is accepted.

+### Activation Clicks

+An element on a list can be 'activated', meaning it will trigger an event to execute an action on it.
+An activation is different than a selection: one can _select_ an element without activating it.
+The messages `activateOnDoubleClick`

+Stef here!!!

 ### Filtering List